-CORECARD CORPORATION

-PROXY SOLICITED ON BEHALF OF BOARD OF DIRECTORS
+CORECARD CORPORATION PROXY SOLICITED ON BEHALF OF BOARD OF DIRECTORS

-The undersigned holder of shares of Common Stock of CoreCard Corporation, a Georgia corporation (the "Company"), hereby appoints J. Leland Strange and Matthew A. White, and each of them, with full power of substitution and revocation, as proxies to represent the undersigned and vote as designated on the reverse side, all the shares of Common Stock of the Company held or owned by the undersigned that the undersigned would be titled to vote as of the April 11, 2023 record date, at the Annual Meeting of Stockholders of the Company to be held at the Company's headquarters located at One Meca Way, Norcross, GA 30093 on June 1, 2023 at 4:00 p.m., local time, or any adjournment or postponement thereof.
+The undersigned holder of shares of Common Stock of CoreCard Corporation, a Georgia corporation (the "Company"), hereby appoints J. Leland Strange and Matthew A. White, and each of them, with full power of substitution and revocation, as proxies to represent the undersigned and vote as designated on the reverse side, all the shares of Common Stock of the Company held or owned by the undersigned that the undersigned would be titled to vote as of the April 9, 2024 record date, at the Annual Meeting of Stockholders of the Company to be held at the Company's headquarters located at One Meca Way, Norcross, GA 30093 on May 30, 2024 at 4:00 p.m., local time, or any adjournment or postponement thereof.
+This proxy is revocable at or at any time prior to the Annual Meeting.